Patternslib/Patterns/src/pat/validation/documentation.md

 ## Documentation

-The validation pattern is triggered by a single class `pat-validate` on the form tag.
+The validation pattern is triggered by a single class `pat-validation` on the form tag.
 The rest is handled mostly with standard HTML5 validation attributes.

 This pattern has several advantages over standard HTML 5 form validation: